 The DJANGOH [41] program is used to generate inclusive DIS events.
 It is based on leading order electroweak cross sections and takes into account QCD effects up to order α_s .
 Higher order QCD effects are simulated using leading log parton showers as implemented in LEPTO [42], or using the Colour Dipole Model (CDM) as implemented in ARIADNE [43].
 Subsequent hadronisation effects are modelled using the Lund string fragmentation model as implemented in JETSET [44, 45].
 Higher order electroweak processes are simulated using an interface to HERACLES [46].
 The LEPTO program optionally includes the simulation of soft colour interactions (SCI) [47], in which the production of diffraction-like configurations is enhanced via non-perturbative colour rearrangements between the outgoing partons.
-The SCI option in LEPTO is used for the simulation of forward photons.
-For the DJANGOH MC simulations the H1PDF 2009 parameterisation [48] of the parton distributions in the proton is used.
+The SCI option in LEPTO is used for the simulation of forward photons but not for neutrons because it has been shown [7] that the description of the forward neutron data is poor in this case.
+For the DJAN-GOH MC simulations the H1PDF 2009 parameterisation [48] of the parton distributions in the proton is used.
 In the following, the DJANGOH predictions based on LEPTO and ARIADNE are denoted as LEPTO and CDM, respectively.
 In all DJANGOH simulations forward particles originate exclusively from the hadronisation of the proton remnant and forward photons are therefore mainly produced from the decay of π^0 mesons.